-Policy Educ8 Document #: 2 Issue: 4.3 Title: Safe eguarding & Child Protection Policy Page #: 7 of 68 Updated 'Purpose' to include description of safeguarding and promoting the welfare of children KCSIE 2022; inclusion of Human Rights Act 1998 and Equality Act 2010.
-9.1 Equality Statement updated as per KCSIE 2022; addition of Human Rights 9.4.2 Addition to disclosure information as per KCSIE 2022 9.4.4 Addition of Cause for Concern 9.4.8 Terminology change - Peer on Peer changed to Child on Child 9.4.9 Addition of Cause for Concern 9.8.1 Re-write to section Online Safety 9.12.3 Updated section as per KCSIE 2022 11 & 12 Remove Safeguarding Record Form Appendix 3 - Update to appointment list for new staff Appendix 4 - New heading 'Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors' as per KCSIE 2022; Addition of 'Low Level Concerns' information including sharing of these concerns; Update to paragraph 'Learning Lessons'.
+Policy Document #: Issue: Title: Educ8 2 4.
+Page #: 5 nue.
+Safeguarding & Child Protection Policy 1 7 of f 81 9.4.8 Use of mobile and smart technology to share indecent images.
+9.6 Children with special educational needs and disabilities or physical health issues, added mental health may cause barriers.
+SEND register to identify where support may be needed.
+Appendix 3 Safer recruitment update on visiting professionals 4.1 Annual Review - KCSIE update 2022 orah 17/08/2 2022 - Updated 'Purpose' to include description of safeguarding and promoting the welfare of children KCSIE 2022; inclusion of Human Rights Act 1998 and Equality Act 2010.
+Pay ne 9.1 Equality Statement updated as per KCSIE 2022; addition of Human Rights 9.4.2 Addition to disclosure information as per KCSIE 2022 9.4.4 Addition of Cause for Concern 9.4.8 Terminology change - Peer on Peer changed to Child on Child 9.4.9 Addition of Cause for Concern 9.8.1 Re-write to section Online Safety 9.12.3 Updated section as per KCSIE 2022 11 & 12 Remove Safeguarding Record Form Appendix 3 - Update to appointment list for new staff Appendix 4 - New heading 'Safeguarding concerns and allegations made about

+Policy Document #: Issue: Title: Educ8 2 4.
+Page #: 5 The.
+Safeguarding & Child Protection Policy , 8 of 81 staff, including supply teachers, volunteers and contractors' as per KCSIE 2022; Addition of 'Low Level Concerns' information including sharing of these concerns; Update to paragraph 'Learning Lessons'.
 Appendix 6 - Updated section 'Domestic Abuse'; Added section 'Children who are lesbian, gay, bi, or trans (LGBT)' Appendix 7 - Added contact details for 2 additional agencies.

-Policy Educ8 Document #: 2 lssue: 4 .
-3 Title: Saf eguarding & Child Protection Policy Page #: 8 of 68 4.2 Update to section 8.
-Important Contacts Educ8 Group DSL change to Educ8 Head of Safeguarding Educ8 Head of Safeguarding named as Deborah Payne Appendix 4 update all references of Group DSL to Head of Safeguarding 9.2.3 Updated to Head of Safeguarding Jevo on Payne 01/04/2 23 4.3 Purpose - added link for Behaviour in schools, updated Oct 2022 added link DFE Meeting digital and technology standards in schools and colleges - Published 23 March 2022 - Updated 29th March 2023 All references to MyConcern replaced with Cause for Concern 9.9 Update regarding filtering and monitoring Guidance about 'children missing in education' has been replaced with 'children who are absent from education for prolonged periods and/or repeated occasions.
+4.2 Update to section 8.
+Important Contacts Educ8 Group DSL change to Educ8 Head of Safeguarding Educ8 Head of Safeguarding named as Deborah Payne Appendix 4 update all references of Group DSL to Head of Safeguarding 9.2.3 Updated to Head of Safeguarding Jevo on Payne 01/04/2 23 4.3 Purpose - added link for Behaviour in schools, updated Oct 2022 added link DFE Meeting digital and technology standards in schools and colleges - Published 23 March 2022 - Updated 29th March 2023 Deb bie Payne 29/08/2 23 All references to MyConcern replaced with Cause for Concern KCSIE 2023 Updates: 9.9 Update regarding filtering and monitoring Guidance about 'children missing in education' has been replaced with 'children who are absent from education for prolonged periods and/or repeated occasions.
 Children who may be 'vulnerable' has been replaced with children who may be 'susceptible'.
-Appendix 6 - update Forced Marriage - Reflects change in law from February 2023, Terrorism - This includes being 'susceptible' Deb bie Payne 29/08/2 23